Table of Contents_

-If you want to have some fun while shopping for televisions, ask the salesperson to give you a run down on 120Hz vs. 240Hz vs. 60Hz … then sit back and be ready for several minutes of rambling explanations.
+If you want to have some fun while shopping for televisions, ask the salesperson to give you a rundown on 120Hz vs. 240Hz vs. 60Hz … then sit back and be ready for several minutes of rambling explanations.
 While refresh rate is an important component of the performance of televisions, especially large screen televisions, it’s also the most confusing aspect of attempting to purchase a TV.
 Or even the best smart TV.

 Refresh rate refers to the number of times a second that the television screen refreshes or redraws itself.
 Even though the video on your television appears to be a smooth running, constantly moving video stream, you have to remember it’s a series of still images that change quickly enough to give the impression of movement.
 The refreshing of the screen isn’t something you’ll necessarily notice when you’re watching television, as the changes occur too quickly for the human eye to notice them … as long as they’re operating as intended.